sponzillo/markbots/ask-and-hubspot.md

 This simple chatbot gets user data through a dyna-form and then creates (or updates) a Contact on [Hubspot](https://www.hubspot.com/).

-To use this integration you need a **Sendinblue API-KEY**.
-Please follow the corresponding [Sendinblue docs](https://developers.sendinblue.com/docs) to learn how to create one.
+To use this integration you need a **Hubspot Access token**.
+We'll learn how to create one.

 The main block is _askandsend_.